seb86/woocommerce-subscribe-all-the-things-sync-add-on/README.md

 #### Usage

 Once you have this add-on activated you can now set the synchronise fields of your choosing.

-Please note that you must have synchronise enabled under the "WooCommerce -> Settings -> Subscriptions"
+> Please note that you must have synchronise enabled under the "WooCommerce -> Settings -> Subscriptions" for this to work.

 To enable this on your product:

-1. Go to the **WooCommerce > Product > Add/Edit Product** administration screen
+1. Go to the **WooCommerce > Product > Add/Edit Product** administration screen.
-2. Click the **Subscriptions** tab in the **Product Data** meta box
+2. Click the **Subscriptions** tab in the **Product Data** meta box.
+3. Add/Edit a subscription option.
-3. Then, you will have the option to select the synchronise fields.
+4. Then, you will have the option to select the synchronise fields.
-4. Save the product.
+5. Save the product.

 Enjoy! :)